cobailab/cobailab.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

+# Control the Latest section on the author profile
+show_latest: true
+latest_count: 3

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: